 Contact us

-We provide specialist assessment for people aged 16yrs and older who need urgent mental health care.
-In some areas, where people have been supported by child and adolescent mental health crisis services, support will be given from the age of 18yrs.
+We provide specialist triage and assessment for people aged 16 years and older who need urgent mental health care.
+In some areas, where people have been supported by child and adolescent mental health crisis services, support will be provided from the age of 18 years.

 Crisis services may be commonly referred to as CRHT teams, IHT teams or crisis assessment teams.
 Fundamentally they provide call screening, triage, assessment (where appropriate) and IHT.
-Some teams may be combined, some may be separated into assessment teams and IHT teams.
+Some teams may be combined, some may be separated into triage, triage and assessment teams and IHT teams.

 In addition, we help support people who may be an inpatient in hospital.
-Our aim will be to help you return home as soon as possible, as longer stays in hospital can make it harder to return to everyday life at home.
+We’ll help support you (and your family/carer) to return home as soon as possible, as longer stays in hospital can make it harder to return to everyday life at home.
 We also provide follow up for those who’ve been discharged from hospital (in the absence of a care coordinator).

 Screening and triage